usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures to identify unauthorized use.

 Policies and procedures provide the details necessary to implement management and operational controls for how to identify unauthorized use of IoT devices and their associated systems, in accordance with the organizationally-defined techniques and methods.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**